---

 For scene images, saved design-reference images are preferred.
 If those do not exist, LettuceAI can fall back to the base avatar image so the model still gets a stable face and outfit anchor.

-## Design reference drafting
+## Design references

 - The scene-writer model reads the images and any current notes.